 Nowadays, obituaries include life-long friends, caregivers, and even pets.

 STEP 4 – PROVIDE FUNERAL OR MEMORIAL SERVICE INFORMATION

-Provide funeral and memorial service details if it’s public.
-If you are holding a public service, list the date, time, location and the name of the funeral home.
-Be specific with the details so other people who are closed to your loved one will know where to go or send funeral flowers.
+If the funeral and memorial service are public you can give details.
+If you are conducting a public service, list the date, time, location and the funeral home.
+Be specific with the details so other people who are close him will know where to go or send funeral flowers.

 Do not provide funeral or memorial information if it is a private service.